 The CWP leads will provide a termly, whole school offer from nursery to Year 6 to promote emotionally friendly classrooms.
 Every teacher will have the opportunity to meet with the CWP leads for a session of up to an hour and half.
 These one to one sessions will build staff capacity by providing consultation and a professional space to support them in helping pupils.
 Where teachers identify children and/or parents or carers who would benefit from individual support the lead will build teacher capacity to signpost to appropriate support, including the Children’s Wellbeing Practitioners based within the school.
 Feedback will be collected from staff to evaluate the impact of these sessions, and the hope is this work will support the teacher’s capacity to help improve both pupil and staff emotional health and wellbeing.

 Progress from the pilots will be shared at the half-termly review meetings with a view to integrate social, emotional and mental health support across the school.
-Additional case studies will be created and shared on the pilot projects to disseminate learning.
+Additional implementation stories will be created and shared on the pilot projects to disseminate learning.

 Written January 2019.

-Appendix: Successes identified in each of the THRIVE needs based groupings
+Appendix: Successes identified in each of the THRIVE Framework’s needs based groupings